 This book is about using the power of computers to do things with geographic data.
 It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; applying geocomputation to solve real-world problems; and modeling geographic phenomena.
 By demonstrating how various spatial operations can be linked, in reproducible ‘code chunks’ that intersperse the prose, the book also teaches a transparent and thus scientific workflow.
 Learning how to use the wealth of geospatial tools available from the R command line can be exciting but creating new ones can be truly liberating.
 Using the command-line driven approach taught throughout, and programming techniques covered in Chapter 10, can help remove constraints on your creativity imposed by software.
-After reading the book and completing the exercises you should therefore feel empowered, with: a strong understanding of the possibilities opened-up by R’s impressive spatial capabilities; new skills to solve real world problems with geographic data, and share your work with others in maps, R scripts and functions.
+After reading the book and completing the exercises you should therefore feel empowered, with: a strong understanding of the possibilities opened-up by R’s impressive spatial capabilities; new skills to solve real world problems with geographic data; and the ability communicate your geo* work.

 Over the last few decades free and open source software for geospatial (FOSS4G) has progressed at an astonishing rate.
-Thanks to organisations such as OSGeo and the wider open source movement, geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download and run high performance spatial libraries.
+Thanks to organisations such as OSGeo, geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download and run high performance spatial libraries.
 Open source Geographic Information Systems (GIS) such as QGIS have made geographic analysis accessible worldwide.
 GIS programs tend to emphasize graphical user interfaces (GUIs), with the unintended consequence of discouraging reproducibility (although many can be used from the command line as we’ll see in see in Chapter 9).
 R, by contrast, emphasizes the command line interface (CLI).
 A simplistic comparison between the different approaches is illustrated in Table 1.1.

 |Attribute||Desktop GIS (GUI)||R|